 Public Large-Cap

-Fortune 500 CFOs command the highest compensation—often $2-10 million annually—due to the complexity of managing multi-billion dollar operations, navigating SEC reporting requirements, and interfacing with institutional investors.
-The scrutiny, regulatory burden, and sheer scale of financial operations at this level justify premium pay.
+Fortune 500 CFOs command the highest compensation—often $2-10 million annually—and often receive higher pay because public companies add regulatory and market-facing responsibilities to the complexity of managing multi-billion dollar operations.
+The scrutiny, SEC reporting burden, investor relations demands, and sheer scale of financial operations at this level justify premium pay.

 Mid-Market Private

-Private companies with revenues between $1 million and $10 million typically budget $150,000 to $350,000 for CFO-level expertise, whether through a full-time hire or a fractional CFO arrangement.
+Private companies with revenues between $1 million and $10 million typically budget $150,000 to $350,000 for a private company CFO, whether through a full-time hire or a fractional CFO arrangement.
 This range represents the sweet spot where strategic CFO guidance delivers the highest return—companies are complex enough to benefit from sophisticated financial strategy but lean enough that improvements create immediate, measurable impact.
-If you want a clear stage-based breakdown of when this support makes sense, see what size business should hire a fractional CFO.
+If you want a clear stage-based breakdown of when this support makes sense, see what size business should hire a fractional CFO, including when a CFO service is the better delivery model for mid-market companies.

 Venture-Backed SaaS

-Technology companies, especially those with subscription revenue models, often pay 20-40% above market rates for CFOs with scaling experience and fundraising expertise.
-These CFOs command premiums because they understand complex revenue recognition rules (like ASC 606), can articulate growth metrics to investors, and have navigated the specific challenges of scaling from $5 million to $50 million in annual recurring revenue.
+Technology companies, especially those with subscription revenue models, often pay 20-40% above market rates for CFOs with scaling experience and fundraising expertise because SaaS CFOs are in high demand, especially at high growth companies.
+These top tier finance leaders command premiums because the growing complexity of scaling subscription businesses requires someone who understands complex revenue recognition rules (like ASC 606), can articulate growth metrics to investors, and has navigated the specific challenges of scaling from $5 million to $50 million in annual recurring revenue.
 If you’re SaaS and this complexity feels familiar, our guide on SaaS revenue recognition explains why finance leadership in this model is a different game.

 Professional Services Firms